dvollrath/StudyGuide/ideas/effort.md

 This meant that productivity was proportional to $L$, and that productivity grew at around the same rate as population or scale.
 What we just saw in this data was that it looks like $f$ was going up for firms, at least the publicly traded ones or the ones doing formal R&D. That would suggest that there should have been a *drag* on productivity growth.
 If $f$ was going up, that should have lowered the growth rate of $A$.

-One reason that may not have happened is that something *else* in this relationship could be changing too, and that is the markup.
-We can use the same Compustat data to look at what happened to a very crude measure of the markup of price over cost.
-This is notoriously hard to measure with accuracy, but this is rough look at data that matches more sophisticated studies.
+One reason that may not have happened is that something *else* in this relationship could be changing too, and that is profits.
+We can use the same Compustat data to look at what happened to a very crude measure of the *gross margin*, which in accounting terms is Revenues minus COGS, divided by COGS.
+This isn't accounting or economic profits, it's just a crude measure of how much revenue firms have left after they have paid for the obvious cost of their products.

+<iframe width="900" height="600" frameborder="0" scrolling="no" src="../plotly/computstat-profits.html"></iframe>

+Because COGS/sales went down, it had to be that these gross profits went up, and they do.
+We can think of this margin in a slightly different way by thinking about the "markup" that firms change, which is the ratio of price to marginal cost.
+If the gross profit rate is going up then it makes sense that the price has to be higher than cost to some extent, but the "cost" of products isn't obvious.
+COGS measures total spending on inputs, not the marginal cost of making another unit.
+Anyway, using a naive way of measuring this markup, here is what you get

 <iframe width="900" height="600" frameborder="0" scrolling="no" src="../plotly/computstat-markups.html"></iframe>